robgonzalezpita/SENA-c_sw/ref/README.md

 * git
 * [git-lfs](https://git-lfs.github.com/)

+## Optional Dependencies
+The following packages are optional for building and running this kernel:

+* [GPTL](https://github.com/jmrosinski/GPTL) (General Purpose Timing Library)

 ## Prerequisites
 This code requires git-lfs.
 Before cloning the repository, verify that git-lfs is installed, by issuing the following command.
 This only needs to be done once per user per machine.